2020-2021 Chairs: Tracy Qin and Ujvala Pereira

 Want to learn more about Destination Imagination?

-Join us for our virtual DI Information Night on Monday, November 2, 2020.
+Join us for our virtual DI Information Night on Monday, November 2, 2020 at 7:30pm.

 Registration closes: Friday, December 11, 2020